dpinney/RatDigest/README.md

 It configures and generates cyber-physical simulation results for advanced security reasearch.
 It's an anagram of GridState.

+# Install Instructions.

+Get the prerequisites: [GridLAB-D](https://sourceforge.net/projects/gridlab-d/files/?source=navbar) and Python [2.7.x](https://www.python.org/downloads/).
+Then download this repository and run `python ratDigest.py` to run the tests.

 # GLM Assumptions

 - No clock or minimum timestep settings (we add our own).